FelixVanorder/feistel_fpe/README.md

-# feistel_fpe
+# Vader library.
+(VDR)
+C++ Cryptography library.
+At this poinst is just wrapper around some of OpenSSL library tools.

+##feistel_fpe
-Feistel Cipher with Format-Preserving Encryption (for small natural number domains).
+Unique tool of this library is Feistel Cipher with Format-Preserving Encryption (for small natural number domains).

 ## Dependencies